-THE NIGHT OF MARCH 21, AT AROUND 10:30, SIX teenagers at the youth center in Val-Du-Lac, near Sherbrooke, decided to revolt against the authorities of the establishment.
+N THE NIGHT OF MARCH 21, AT AROUND 10:30, SIX teenagers at the youth center in Val-Du-Lac, near Sherbrooke, decided to revolt against the authorities of the establishment.
 They threatened to smash everything inside and refused to collaborate with the intervention team at the center.
 Unsurprisingly, the institution called the cops.
-The six teenagers resisted the cars in the condo parking lots we visited were of luxury brands.
-We slashed tires of all the cars.
-Many yuppies decide to display their wealth by other means than a BMW or Mercedes.
-Regardless of their consumer choices, it's worthwhile to make them feel unsafe in the neighbourhood by damaging their property.
-And targeting all condo owners' or yuppies' vehicles may make it harder for the cops to catch people in the act, as they will attempt to do if the practice continues to spread, and harder for owners to secure their vehicles, in indoor parking for instance.
-However, it may be warranted to focus on luxury cars for forms of vandalism that are more visible to passersby than slashed tires, in the interest of actions being intelligible to neighbors and people on sembly, assault on an agent, harassment, making threats, and obstruction of police work.
-It's heartwarming to see acts of resistance faced with these institutions which are put in place to break these youth, both physically and mentally, and which try to reinsert them into

-Anti-gentrification ndalism n Saint-Henri

-Fuck the police, long live de-gentrifica-
+The six teenagers resisted their arrest, and will be charged with illegal assembly, assault on an agent, harassment, making threats, and obstruction of police work.

+It's heartwarming to see acts of resistance faced with these institutions which are put in place to break these youth, both physically and mentally, and which try to reinsert them into society.